alxdavids/draft-privacy-pass/draft-privacy-pass.md

 worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many issuers at any one time.

+As we noted in {{bi-config}}, a strict bound should be applied to the active number of issuers that are allowed at one time.
+We propose that allowing no more than 6 issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
+Issuer replacements should only occur with the same frequency as key rotations as they can lead to similar losses in privacy if users still hold redemption tokens for previously active issuers.

+In addition, we recommend that trusted registries indicate at all times which issuers are deemed to be active.
+If a client is asked to invoke any Privacy Pass exchange for an issuer that is not declared active, then the client should refuse to participate in the protocol.

 #### Selected trusted registries

-One recommendation is that only a fixed number (TODO: how many?) of issuers are sanctioned to provide Trust Tokens at any one time.
+One recommendation is that only a fixed number (TODO: how many?) of issuers are sanctioned to provide redemption tokens at any one time.
 This could be enforced by the trusted registry that is being used.
-Client's can then choose which registries to trust and only accept Trust Tokens from issuers accepted into those registries.
+Client's can then choose which registries to trust and only accept redemption tokens from issuers accepted into those registries.

 #### Maximum number of issuers inferred by client

-A second recommendation is that clients only store Trust Tokens for a fixed number of issuers at any one time.
-This would prevent a malicious vendor from being able to invoke redemptions for many issuers since the client would only be holding Trust Tokens for a small set of issuers.
-When a client is issued tokens from a new issuer and already has tokens from the maximum number of issuers, it simply deletes the oldest set of Trust Tokens in storage and then stores the newly acquired tokens.
+A second recommendation is that clients only store redemption tokens for a fixed number of issuers at any one time.
+This would prevent a malicious vendor from being able to invoke redemptions for many issuers since the client would only be holding redemption tokens for a small set of issuers.
+When a client is issued tokens from a new issuer and already has tokens from the maximum number of issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

 #### Enforcing limits on per-origin issuances and redemptions